tassaron/muffin-shop/MODULES.md

-# Modules for Tassaron's Flask Template
+# Modules for Muffin Shop

 ### In JSON
 1. `name`: The human-readable name of the module which will be displayed on the tab that navigates to this module's index